ankitects/anki/docs/development.md

 If LOGTERM is set before starting Anki, warnings and error messages that are normally placed in the collection2.log file will also be printed on stdout.

+If ANKI_PROFILE_CODE is set, Python profiling data will be written on exit.

 ## Cleaning

 Unlike the old Make system, a "clean build" should almost never be required